 Best Gas Self-Propelled Mower

-The Honda HRR216VYA is a 3-in-1 self-propelled mower with a 21-inch cutting width.
+The Honda HRX217VKA is a 4-in-1 self-propelled mower with a 21-inch cutting width.
 Easily switch between mulching, bagging or discharge by sliding the Clip Director® from one position to the other without the need for a mulch plug or other attachments.
+Its Hydrostatic Cruise Control allows you to adjust the mower’s speed from 0 to 4 mph just by turning the control lever.

-The Honda HRR216VYA is hands down the best rated self-propelled lawn mower on the market right now, with a powerful and easy starting GCV160 engine and a powerful twin-blade system to match.
+The Honda HRX217VKA is hands down the best rated self-propelled lawn mower on the market right now, with a powerful and easy starting GCV200 engine and a powerful twin-blade system to match.

 - Easily switch from mulching to bagging or discharge without the need for extra attachments